zarf-dev/zarf/examples/component-scripts/README.md

 # Component Scripts

 This example demonstrates how to define scripts within your package that can run either on `zarf package create` or `zarf package deploy`.
-These scripts will be executed with the context that the Zarf binary is executed with.
+These scripts will be executed in the context that the Zarf binary is executed.

 :::info